mzabani/codd/README.md

 ## Safety considerations

-We recommend following these instructions closely to avoid several problems.
-Even then, they do not guarantee everything will work smoothly.
+We recommend following these instructions closely to catch as many possible issues with your database setup/management as possible.

-- Read about what _codd_ **cannot do** in [DATABASE-EQUALITY.md](docs/DATABASE-EQUALITY.md#Delayedeffectinpg_catalog).
 - Never merge code that has been tested without `master` merged into it.
   - There are non-conflicting changes which can break your App.
 One example is one developer removes a column and another developer writes a new query using that column.
 Only a test could catch this.
 - Always run `codd up --strict-check` on CI because it's a good place to be strict.
 - After running `codd up --strict-check` on CI, make sure `codd verify-checksums` doesn't error.
-It might seem redundant because `codd up --strict-check` verifies checksums, but there are edge cases.
-Read more about this in [DATABASE-EQUALITY.md](docs/DATABASE-EQUALITY.md#Delayedeffectinpg_catalog).
+It might seem redundant because `codd up --strict-check` verifies checksums, but [there are edge cases](docs/DATABASE-EQUALITY.md#Delayedeffectinpg_catalog).
+- Read about what _codd_ **cannot do** in [DATABASE-EQUALITY.md](docs/DATABASE-EQUALITY.md#Delayedeffectinpg_catalog).
+This will also give you another idea about how far _codd_ is willing to go to ensure your schema is the same across environments.

 ## Frequently Asked Questions